 - I use Premise (Read my article: WordPress Landing Pages Made Easy) a high-powered premium plug-in for WordPress that is basically a bundle of software and education that lets you quickly and effectively create landing pages with WordPress as easy as 1, 2, 3.

 - Google Analytics Content Experiments: What if you could find the content and images that entice visitors to stay and become customers?
 You can, by testing variations of your Website pages.

-Did you notice that the word “testing” is used above?
-That’s because not one person on this planet can tell you emphatically what will work for your site and with your market without testing!
+Not one person on this planet can tell you emphatically what will work for your site and with your market without testing!
 Don’t test and experiment and you’ll never really know what works because part of testing is tracking results so you can make that determination.
-How you figure out that magic combo that gets your customers to buy is determined by experimenting and testing, then some more experimenting and testing!
+You can get all the tips in the world, use all the tools and software available — but without testing you really will never know what works.
+How you figure out that magic combo that gets your customers to buy or contact you is determined by experimenting and testing, then some more experimenting and testing!

-There are also some tried and true staples you must have in place such as:
+Tried and true staples you must have in place…

 - A quality presentation that lends to the perception of credibility and legitimacy.